Blamire Young

-William Blamire Young (9 August 1862 – 14 January 1935), commonly known as Blamire Young, was an English/Australian artist who painted primarily in watercolour.
+William Blamire Young (9 August 1862 – 14 January 1935), commonly known as Blamire Young, was an English-Australian artist and art critic.
+He painted primarily in watercolour.

 Biography

 Early life

 Young was born at Londesborough, Yorkshire, the second son of a family of 12.
 His father, Colonel Young, came of prosperous yeoman stock.
 Blamire Young was educated at the Forest School, Walthamstow, where he received a classical training, and going on to Cambridge University specialised in mathematics.
 That he completed his course with no better than third-class honours was no doubt partly caused by his discovery of the print collection in the Fitzwilliam Museum, and his association with the Cambridge Fine Art Society.
 It had been intended that he should become a clergyman, but Young felt that he had no vocation for that work and obtained the position of mathematical master at Katoomba College, Katoomba, New South Wales, which had been founded by John Walter Fletcher in 1884.
 Young remained at the school for eight years.
 In his spare time he practised painting, and meeting Phil May received some instruction from him in painting in oil.